 Using leverage — margin debt — was common in the 1920s.
 Everyone used it.
-And the long bull market from 1921 to 1929 didn’t help slow its use (the Dow was up 450% over the period).
+And the long bull market from 1921 to 1929 was propelled by its use.
+The Dow was up 450% over the period.

 The big draw of leverage is that it makes great returns even better.
 The downside nobody advertises is that it makes losses even worse.

 Graham would swear off using leverage after being burned from four years of losses.
 That, of course, is the first lesson.

 The second lesson?
 In a long, drawn-out bull market, it’s easy to become complacent.
 Which is exactly what happened to Graham.

 He carried a 44% margin debt on his fund because all the previous times he bought cheaply, the market gave him a chance to sell for a profit.
 Year after year of doing the same thing worked…until it didn’t.
 Even Graham’s value strategy has limits (made worse by complacency and leverage).

 The third lesson was harder.
 How does one recover, mentally and financially, from such a devastating loss?

 Graham dug himself out financially and then some.
 By 1935, he, and his investors, had fully recovered from the losses (a feat in itself).

 But mentally, he was never the same.
 As rational as Graham was, the experience would completely redefine him.
 He became a much more conservative investor.
 And sometimes, as James Grant tells it, the experience seeped into his writing: